ggonnella/fastsubtrees/docs/API.md

 ### Adding nodes

-For adding a single (leaf) node, the `tree.add_node(parent, node_number)` method can be used.
-Thereby `parent` is the identifier of the node to which to add a new leaf and `node_number` is the identifier of the leaf.

-For adding a subtree, the `tree.add_subtree(generator)` method is used.
+For adding new nodes, the `tree.add_nodes(generator)` method is used.
 The paremeter shall be a generator, which yields pairs of values, that are the ID of each node and the corresponding parent node ID.
-In the current implementation, the first yielded pair must be the root of the new subtree and parent nodes in the subtree must be defined before their children.

-The ``add_subtree`` method also allows to modify trees for which attributes have been defined.
-For this, the optional argument ``attributefilenames`` must be set to a list of filenames of attribute files.
+The ``add_nodes`` method also allows to modify trees for which attributes have been defined.
+For this, the optional argument ``attrfilenames`` must be set to a list of filenames of attribute files.

 ### Removing nodes

-For removing a node, the `tree.delete_node(node_number)` function is used.
+For removing a node, the `tree.delete_subtree(node_number)` function is used.
 If the provided ID is for a leaf tree, then only that node is removed.
 If it is an internal node, the node, and the entire subtree under it are removed.